im612/P7_ML_dashboard/README.md

-# Dashboard implementation of a ML classification model
+# Dashboard interface and implementation of a ML classification model
 <!---
 This project
 -->